NSO-developer/nso-gitbook/administration/management/system-management/README.md

 ### NSO Fails to Start <a href="#d5e2642" id="d5e2642"></a>

-CDB keeps its data in four files `A.cdb`, `C.cdb`, `O.cdb` and `S.cdb`.
-If NSO is stopped, these four files can be copied, and the copy is then a full backup of CDB.
+CDB keeps its data in a set of data files (`A` - configuration, `C` - schema, `O` - operational, and `S` - snapshot).
+If NSO is stopped, these four sets of files can be copied, and the copy is then a full backup of CDB.

 Furthermore, if neither files exist in the configured CDB directory, CDB will attempt to initialize from all files in the CDB directory with the suffix `.xml`.

 Thus, there exist two different ways to re-initiate CDB from a previously known good state, either from `.xml` files or from a CDB backup.
 The `.xml` files would typically be used to reinstall factory defaults whereas a CDB backup could be used in more complex scenarios.

-If the `S.cdb` file has become inconsistent or has been removed, all commit queue items will be removed, and devices not yet processed out of sync.
+If the `S` data files become inconsistent or have been removed, all commit queue items will be removed, and devices not yet processed out of sync.
 For such an event, appropriate alarms will be raised on the devices and any service instance that has unprocessed device changes will be set in the failed state.

 When NSO starts and fails to initialize, the following exit codes can occur: